Pricing Model: Cost-Based Vs. Value-Based Pricing in B2B Organisations

 Value pricing goes beyond the cost of a good or service.
 It starts with value engineering to understand the market, i.e., how customers understand your offer and value your products and services by segment (see more detail on psychographic segmentation examples).
 We then move on to identify individual customer value drivers – why the customer is buying from you.
 It then measures how much customers are willing to pay for your products.
 It then validates willingness to pay information (usually self-rating) with price elasticity analysis by segment.

 Value-based pricing models aim to go beyond a simple markup strategy for product or services pricing.
 The aim is to quantify the total economic value of your offer and understand ways you can help your customers make money by working with you.
+See tips here on how to do a great proposal with this in mind.

 - Higher profit for a similar level of volume compared to other pricing structures